StephenWhittington/Dream-Destination/README.md

 #### **list of user stories.**

-* **Select a destination city**: The user clicks on the 'enter a location' autocomplete search bar and starts typing a letter, the autocomplete result will return suggestions in a dropdown.
+* **Select a destination city**: The user clicks on the 'Where to?' autocomplete search bar and starts typing a letter, the autocomplete result will return suggestions in a dropdown.
 They can either type a full name of a location or just select from the drop down menue when they have typed in enough information for it to appear in the dropdown.